shameemz/react-sphere/README.md

 # react-sphere
 [![Maintenance Status][status-image]][status-url] [![NPM version][npm-image]][npm-url]

-React Sphere is an architectural concept for making a product under a single codebase for mobile, desktop and VR.
+React Sphere is a boiler plate for building product for multiple platforms (mobile, desktop and VR) with single codebase.
+It explains an architecture for building sites and apps for multiple platforms, for geographical regions(internationalization with a capability of changing themes) and flexible for building whitelabel sites/apps.

 ### Advantages of react-sphere
 - `Follow adaptive design` You can implement the adaptive design for each device types like mobile, desktop and VR
-- `Multiple sites / apps` Able to build multiple sites and apps like B2B, whitelabel sites and also tragetting geographical regions by country wise. (eg: French, Arabic) by inheriting or overriding the templates of global app / site (.com)
+- `Multiple sites / apps` Able to build multiple sites and apps like B2B, whitelabel sites / apps and also tragetting geographical regions by country wise. (eg: French, Arabic) by inheriting or overriding the templates of global app / site (.com)

 ## Idea
 Idea inspired from [Leland Richardson](https://github.com/lelandrichardson) talk on [Chain React 2017: React as a Platform](https://www.youtube.com/watch?v=JaRtmgaNZos)